 Description: This tiny bird has a long thin bill and an iridescent green back.
 Both the male and female are white below, but the male has a brilliant iridescent red gorget (throat) that can look black under certain lighting conditions.
 Juveniles (June-September) look like adult females, but juvenile males often develop a few red feathers in the gorget by the end of the summer.

 Voice: The song is a rapid series of high-pitched squeaky notes.

-- No other hummingbird species breeds in Tennessee, but several Western species have been found in the state during the non-breeding season.
+- No other hummingbird species breed in Tennessee, but several Western species have been found in the state during the non-breeding season.
 They arrive anytime after late August and usually depart in April.
-As of 2008 a total of 7 Western species had been recorded: Rufous, Black-chinned, Allen's, Anna's, Calliope, and Broad-tailed Hummingbirds, and one Green Violet-ear.
+As of 2008, a total of 7 Western species had been recorded: Rufous, Black-chinned, Allen's, Anna's, Calliope, and Broad-tailed Hummingbirds, and one Green Violet-ear.
 Some of these birds have been banded, so we know that some individuals have returned to the same yard for several years in a row.

 Diet: Flower nectar, small insects, and tree sap.
 Readily uses hummingbird feeders.

 Nesting and reproduction: Males establish territories soon after they arrive in spring and will mate with several females.
 The male has no further role in nesting.

 Clutch Size: 2 (pea-sized) eggs, rarely 1 or 3.